FireRat666/shorter/README.md

 ```

 ## Future Ideas
-*   **Abuse Reporting**: Add a form, protected by a captcha, for users to report links that violate the Terms of Service.
 *   **Data Visualization**: Continue to expand the data visualization capabilities on the statistics page with more charts and interactive elements.
 *   **User Accounts**: Allow non-admin users to register for accounts to manage their own links and API keys, turning the service into a multi-tenant platform.
 *   **Link Descriptions**: Add a description field to links to make them easier to identify and manage in the admin panel.